-Plain pasta – this is not done in Italy, usually they add at least butter or oil, if you want it truly plain, make sure uyou specify
+Plain pasta – this is not done in Italy, usually they add at least butter or oil, if you want it truly plain, make sure you specify

 Cotoletta – fried chicken

-Pizza – non need for introductions here, just be advised that pizza is served in pizzerie and some restaurants (only those with wooden fire oven will serve it, check the menu)
+Pizza – no need for introductions here, just be advised that pizza is served in pizzerie and some restaurants (only those with wooden fire ovens will serve it, check the menu)

-Gelato – Italian ice cream, always opt for ‘gelato artigianale’ as it is nicer and healthier (less fat). lactose and egg free flavors are available but always check the sings as not all establishments ca cater for allergies.
+Gelato – Italian ice cream, always opt for ‘gelato artigianale’ as it is nicer and healthier (less fat).
+Lactose and egg free flavors (senza latte / senza lattosio and senza uova) are available but always check the signs as not all establishments can cater to allergies.

 Where to buy baby essentials in Italy

-Playgrounds in Italy come in al shapes and sizes however, I feel like warning you that they are not all wonderfully kept!
+Playgrounds in Italy come in all shapes and sizes however, I feel like warning you that they are not all wonderfully kept!